christophert/skitter/README.md

 **requires authorization, verified by proxy server**

-Expects: Query parameter `uid` which is the uid of the person you want to unfollow
+Expects: Query parameter `follow` which is the uid of the person you want to unfollow

 ### Ruby on Rails